 Barnard Movement Lab Residency – ongoing journal

 During the Fall ’25 and Spring ’26 semesters, I am fortunate to be able to work at the Barnard Movement Lab as part of the Student Artist in Residence program.
-I’m still the very early stages of my project, but I’ll be keeping track of my explorations and experiments on this page over the course of the residency!
+The below is a running journal of my time at the Lab.
+Where the project is currently at is quite different from where the planning started, as is often the way in the creative process!
+For most recent updates, scroll to the bottom of the page.

 Perhaps I’m still in the Halloween spirit – I’m finding myself drawn to art and ideas that embrace a sense of monstrosity (but beautiful, vulnerable, eerie monstrosity).
 I’m obsessed with curled bodies and stuttered sounds, writhing limbs and keening instruments, and charged stillness.
 Thinking lots about movement, gesture in connection with sound, and film/projection as magnification of sonic bodies.